martinbarge/martin-barge/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you would want to learn with me
 ---

-My name is Inigo Montoya.
+My name is Martin Barge.
 I have the following qualities:

-- I rock a great mustache
+- I enjoy teaching.
-- I'm extremely loyal to my family
+- I'm always make an effort to present myself well.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'd rather write poems for a living than work with technology, but that's not the way the biscuit crumbles - I've avoided the American word Cookie, because like a lot of people these days, I fear we are losing the old ways.